Sign in

 4. Select the Signatures button.

-5. Use the dropdown menus in the right sidebar to select the default signatures for new messages and for replies and forwards.
-Then select Save.
+5. Use the dropdown menus in the right sidebar to select default signatures for new messages and for replies/forwards.

 After an admin selects a default company signature for a user, it’s added to the message body along with the user’s personal templates.